 Stay on marked routes: There are dangerous volcanic gases and unstable land, so it’s important to pay attention to warning signs and keep out of restricted areas.

 Keep Away from sinkholes and cracks: Even though they look cool, do not go near cracks in the ground.
-They are unstable and can seriously injure or kill people who get too close.
+They are unstable and can seriously injure people who get too close (or worse!).

 Join a guided tour: If you want to learn more about Hawaii volcanoes, your best bet is to buy a tour ticket.
 That way, you can ask an expert all your questions and discover little known facts.